annanisha/docker-wordpress/README.md

 Create an ec2 instance and install docker on it.

-This is not mandatory, you can also install docker on your local machine also.
+This is not mandatory, you can also install docker on your local machine.

 ## Steps to install WordPress using docker